ekzhang/nysrg-notes/2025/02-gpu-kernel-programming.md

         - `__syncthreads()` only synchronizes within a block, execution between different blocks is order-independent and cannot have data dependencies, CUDA can execute individual blocks in any order it chooses at runtime.
         - Warp = 32.
 Unit of thread scheduling in SMs, kind of like a cache line.
 Your blockDim should be a multiple of 32.
             - Avoid thread divergence within a warp.
 SIMT: every thread proceeds in lockstep.
             - Use favorable data access patterns.
 DRAM is not exactly random-access.
-Within a warp, access sequential data (row-major vs column-major).
+Within a warp, access sequential data (row-major vs column-major = GMEM coalescing).
         - Sizing: You would have between 128-1024 threads per block, given block and thread per-SM limits.
 In practice, most people start with 128-256 threads per block.
             - blockDim should be on the order of a single SM.
 In T4-A10-A100-H100 GPUs, you get like maximum of 16 blocks per SM.
 But blockDim also can't be too big, since then it won't fit on a single SM and can't be scheduled at all.
             - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fekzhang%2FYAugZxPZ_V.png?alt=media&token=263b5ba3-d40e-448b-a2dc-235b8d8cb6c7)